How Ecommerce Financing Strategies Can Fuel Growth: Financing Options Explained

 One approach is functioning kind of like a calculator- take all possible financing options and proceed with the option that has the lowest interest rate.
 This isn’t always the easiest to calculate, especially with hidden fees and interest rates that aren’t always called interest (and need to be extrapolated), but in essence, this does make sense and is the rational way to go.

-The problem is, a lot of the time different financing options may not be appropriate for your business model.
+The problem is, a lot of the time different financing options may not be appropriate for your business model or business needs.
 This can be because you need a certain loan duration- let’s say based on how long it takes you to sell your inventory, or how long you need financing until you reach SKU profitability- and therefore, certain loans are not relevant for you.
 Alternatively, an asset backed loan could be problematic if you cannot meet the loans covenants that require you to keep certain inventory levels, especially if your inventory cycle doesn’t work that way, or if you have inventory orders from abroad which aren’t considered inventory from the covenants perspective.
-Other loans may have personal guarantees, which pretty much tops an already risky line of business, with your personal guarantee- a lot of people don’t want to walk down that road.
+Other loans (like SBA small business loans) may have personal guarantees, which pretty much tops an already risky line of business, with your personal guarantee- a lot of people don’t want to walk down that road.

 The Best Financing Options for Ecommerce Brands in 2025

-Due to all of these considerations, another way to go when considering debt is to first set out your criteria when it comes to your business plan and cycles, and your risk appetite and tolerance.
-After that, when you have all of this established, you can determine which type of debt meets your criteria, and only then compare providers to look for the lower APR, out of the various options.
+Due to all of these considerations, another way to go when considering debt is to first set out your criteria when it comes to your business plan and cycles, and your risk appetite and tolerance and how long of an application process you can stomach.
+After that, when you have all of this established, you can determine which type of business financing meets your criteria, and only then compare providers to look for the lower APR, out of the various types of funding.

 Type of financing